 Credit 1 unit.

-L28 P.E.
-155 Topics In Physical Education: Life Skills for Scholar Champions
+PE 1160 Topics in Physical Education: Life Skills for Scholar Champions

 Participation includes informal leadership tasks under the direction of Washington University Athletic Department personnel.
 The selection of the task and the scope of work is to be determined before enrollment by conference with the instructor.
 Prerequisite: permission of the department.